-The life expectancy of resin bed is between 15-20 years.
+The life expectancy of the resin bed is between 15-20 years.
 However, they can get damaged depending on the type of contaminants you have in your water.
 If you find that your system is giving soft water even after regeneration, it’s an indication that the resin bed is damaged.

 The reason whey resin bed gets damaged is chlorine.
 If the city water department uses chlorine to purify, your resin bed is at risk of damage.
-Chlorine weakens the glue that holds together the resins molecules and finally causes them to be ineffective in process of ion exchange.
+Chlorine weakens the glue that holds together the resins molecules and finally causes them to be ineffective in the process of ion exchange.